AbdelrahmanEmad253/AbdelrahmanEmad253.github.io/_tabs/about.md

 > "Data alone means nothing; insight turns it into power."

-Hello, I'm Abdelrahman EL-Shreif, a data scientist passionate about solving real-world business problems through data-driven thinking and automation.
+Iam passionate about solving real-world business problems through data-driven thinking and automation.

 I specialize in delivering strategic data solutions for businesses working in: